 SEO and SEM are effective at increasing brand awareness.
 Being more visible in organic search results and paid ad positions gives you more exposure, which can help improve brand perception, credibility, and trust.

 SEM is often not a viable option at the top of the marketing funnel due to cost; instead, some use SEM in the middle and bottom of the funnel.

-SEO and SEM are not a one-and-done project.
+SEO and SEM are not one-and-done projects.
 You must maintain your rankings, especially as competitors appear and attempt to steal your position in search results.

 It is also critical that you expand your SEO and SEM strategies over time so that you can build on the progress you made the first time around.

 Keeping this in mind, both are processes you must measure, optimise, and monitor.
 You can just leave it to succeed in itself.